-Should you be worried about the 2019 novel coronavirus (COVID-19)?
-We dive into what the virus means for Singaporeans, necessary precautions to take and how to keep yourself stress-free.
+We dive into what the virus means for Singaporeans, necessary precautions to take, travel advisories and how to keep yourself stress-free.

-Real talk: The recent coronavirus outbreak has caused quite a stir in the last couple of months, putting Singapore, along with 22 countries, on high alert.
+Real talk: The coronavirus outbreak has caused quite a frenzy this year, putting Singapore, along with 159 countries, on high alert.
 So what’s this virus all about?
 What are some preventive measures we can take?
-Is there really a reason to panic?
+Since the World Health Organization (WHO) has officially declared COVID-19 a pandemic and Singapore’s Disease Outbreak Response System Condition (Dorscon) is at orange, how worried should you be?
 We’ve got all the deets.

-To put things simply, coronaviruses (CoV) are “a large family of viruses” causing illnesses ranging from your common cold to more severe cases such as pneumonia and Severe Acute Respiratory Syndrome (SARS).
+To put things simply, coronaviruses (CoV) are “a large family of viruses” that cause illnesses ranging from your common cold to more severe cases such as pneumonia and Severe Acute Respiratory Syndrome (SARS).
 In 2019, a new coronavirus strain was identified in Wuhan, China.
-Yup, the 2019 novel coronavirus (2019-nCoV) that we all know of today is the culprit that caused severe pneumonia in China and rapid transmission across the globe.
-There is no proven specific treatment or anti-viral drug for 2019-nCoV as of now.
+Yup, the 2019 novel coronavirus (COVID-19) that we all know of today is the culprit that caused severe pneumonia in China and rapid transmission across the globe.
+There is no proven specific treatment or anti-viral drug for COVID-19 as of now.

 How does one get infected and why is it spreading so rapidly?

-According to the World Health Organisation (WHO), coronaviruses are zoonotic (they can be transmitted between animals and people) but recent reports have shown a risk of human-to-human transmission.
+According to WHO, coronaviruses are zoonotic (they can be transmitted between animals and people) but reports have shown a risk of human-to-human transmission.
 Much like the flu, the virus can transfer via close contact (about six feet) with an infected person when they cough or sneeze.
-It can also spread when you touch your mouth, nose or eyes after touching infected surfaces or objects, as well as by faecal contamination.
+It can also spread when you touch your mouth, nose or eyes after touching infected surfaces or objects.

 What’s the sitch in Singapore?

-As of 4 February, the Ministry of Health Singapore (MOH), has reported 24 confirmed cases, four of which are human-to-human transmission in Singapore.
-This makes Singapore the fourth-highest country in the world to be affected by the virus.
-But don’t break out in cold sweat just yet.
-MOH has introduced additional precautionary measures, enhanced environmental cleaning and heightened measures for vulnerable groups including young kids and the elderly.
+As of 13 March, the Ministry of Health Singapore (MOH), has reported 401 active cases, 17 of which are critical.
+But don’t break out in cold sweat just yet as the bulk of these have been imported and there’s also a steady increase in recovered cases.
+MOH has also introduced additional precautionary measures, enhanced environmental cleaning and heightened measures for vulnerable groups including young kids and the elderly.

 Small measures make all the difference